mikesir87/devdock-node/README.md

 - `x-enabled` - used by Docker App to actually disable and remove the service when being rendered
 - `x-devdock-description` - a human friendly name to be used in the interactive menus
-- `x-devdock-setting` - the name of the setting that must be `false` in order to disable the service
+- `x-devdock-setting-name` - the name of the setting that must be `false` in order to disable the service

 ### Example Docker App Compose File (truncated)